Email best practices

 If a company is not currently in compliance with the directive, some potential changes they can implement are:

-- Know the details of the EU Cookie Law and whether or not they need to be fully or partially compliant with its regulations — some organizations may be fully exempt, or exempt in certain areas of business.
+Know the and whether or not they need to be fully or partially compliant with its regulations -- some organizations

 Who are the authorities on ePrivacy?